Generic Name: chloroprocaine hydrochloride

 The product is intended for intrathecal administration.

-Solution which are discolored or which contain particulate matter should not be administered.
+Solutions which are discolored or which contain particulate matter should not be administered.

 - Ampule should be visually inspected before use